loicbachelot/DU_data_science/README.md

 # DU_data_science
 Some code from the data science class
-- R folder: Some cleaning work on the iris dataset
+- R folder: Spaciotemporal kriging on air quality data and some cleaning work on the iris dataset
 - Python: Some code using prototype selection